You’re So Good At Conversation!

 rather than building people up.

-And our tearing people down types of genres are way more intricate and sophisticated than our building people up or complementing because we have a negative bias as a species.
+And our tearing people down types of genres are way more intricate and sophisticated than our our building people up or complementing because we have a negative bias as a species

-Just give us several tens of thousands of years.
+that's depressing so we'll outgrow it one day just give us several tens of thousands of years

 where they wanted to get the person's name and then trick them into it.